 The Greenland Dog is a large breed with a reserved personality.
 Originally bred for pulling sleds, they are good labor dogs with impeccable hunting capabilities.
-Boisterous, energetic, loyal, and friendly are just a few descriptions of this dog, but training is necessary to make them great companions.
-You can get them in black, white, grey, and spotted white colors.
+Boisterous, energetic, loyal, and friendly are just a few descriptors of this dog, but training is necessary to make them great companions.
+You can get them in black, white, gray, and spotted white colors.

 5. Norwegian Buhund

 This fun-loving breed is a great family dog that you can even trust with toddlers.
 But it is also a high-energy canine that must be worn down with exercise to prevent destructive behavior.
 However, the Norwegian Buhund needs early training for proper socialization.

 6. Icelandic Sheepdog

 All hail the Viking Icelandic Sheepdog!
 Did you know that it is the only native Icelandic breed that exists today?
 Icelandic Sheepdogs have a lot of stamina and were first bred to herd cattle in hostile terrains.
 Their resilience is probably what endeared them most to the Vikings.